Oversleeping: How Much Rest is Too Much?

 How much sleep is too much?

 Sleep isn’t just counted in hours.
-If you sleep 8 hours but wake up once an hour, for example, you aren’t likely getting quality, deep sleep.
+It’s important to get good quality sleep that follows a healthy “sleep architecture,” which includes about 15% deep sleep.
 A true good night’s sleep enables you to be alert the next day.
-It’s common to feel groggy when you wake up in the morning, but the grogginess should wear off in a few minutes if you’ve had quality sleep.
+It’s common to feel groggy when you wake up in the morning, but the grogginess should wear off in about 30 minutes if you’ve had quality sleep.

 Each person’s sleep needs differ based on their bodies and genetics, and these needs also change throughout your life.
 Most adults sleep 6-8 hours a night.
 Some people are short sleepers who need less than 6 hours a night but still function well the next day.
 Yet, some people are long sleepers who need 10 hours of rest or more each night.
 Habits like these tend to run in families.